pagopa/winston-ts/README.md

 ```
 ## Configure
 winston-ts use the [winston Container](https://github.com/winstonjs/winston/tree/v3.8.2#working-with-multiple-loggers-in-winston) to configure one or more logger. \
-The utility [useWinstonFor()](./src/utils/config.ts) allow you to configure and map it to be used with a specific logger type. \
+The utility [useWinstonFor()](./src/utils/config.ts) allows you to configure and map it to be used with a specific logger type. \
-NB: Each logger must be mapped with a [LoggerId](./src/types/logging.ts): this will limit the maximum number of configured logger at time.
+NB: Each logger must be mapped with a [LoggerId](./src/types/logging.ts): this will limit the maximum number of configured loggers at a time.
 ```javascript
   useWinstonFor({
                 loggerId: LoggerId.default,   // the type of the logger